 - Crimes involving use of a firearm

 - Possession of a gun in violation of federal law

 - A wide range of conduct constituting fraud

 - Actions prohibited by the Racketeer Influenced Corrupt Organizations Act (RICO)

 In addition, some federal offenses fall under other sections of the U.S. Code.
 For instance, all crimes involving possession, trafficking, and manufacturing of controlled substances are defined within Title 21 on Food and Drugs.

-Crimes on Federal Property
+Crimes on Federal Property in North Carolina

 In some cases, a crime is federal in nature because of the location.
 Under such circumstances, the activity could be a violation of state or federal law; however, because a person committed it on federal property, the case is federal in nature.
 One of the most common is a violation of drunk driving laws in such areas as:

 - A military base